MyNameIsTakenOMG/ecommerce-pipeline-project/README.md

 - Architecture:

-> Note: we are now sticking with manual ETL job(`lake/glue_jobs/etl_raw_to_clean.py`).
-While for automating ETL processing, or setting S3 notification with ETL processing lambda, we must tweak the settings of the lambda (`memory`, `timeout`, `logger`) first, so that the reading and writing results can be seen more easily.
+> Note: we are now sticking with manual ETL job(`lake/glue_jobs/etl_raw_to_clean.py`), because for automating ETL processing, or setting S3 notification with ETL processing lambda, we must tweak the settings of the lambda (`memory`, `timeout`, `logger`) first, so that the reading and writing results can be seen more easily.

 1. kinesis data stream
 2. kinesis firehose (a placeholder lambda function for stream processing -- enrich or filter data)